Craniotomy - series

 The brain is located inside the cranium.
 The cranium is a set of bones which makes up the skull, and protects and holds the brain.

 Brain surgery may be needed to treat:

-- Bleeding (hemorrhage) due to stroke or trauma or blood clots (hematomas) from injuries (subdural hematoma or epidural hematomas)
+- bleeding (hemorrhage) or blood clots (hematomas) from injuries (subdural hematoma or epidural hematomas)

 The hair on part of the scalp is shaved.
 An incision is made through the scalp and a hole is drilled through the skull.
-A piece of the skull may be removed while the brain is being operated on.
-If removed, the piece of skull will be replaced.
+A piece of the skull may be removed while the brain is being operated on and replaced before the skin is stitched closed.
 The surgery in which the brain is accessed through the skull is called "craniotomy".